 Requirement for All Degrees

-A Plan of Study approved by the student’s advisor must be submitted for approval to the Graduate College Dean before the student registers for his or her 12th semester hour.
+A Plan of Study approved by the student’s advisor must be submitted for approval to the dean before the student registers for his or her 12th semester hour.
 The Plan of Study is a student’s “blueprint” for completing graduation requirements.
-Students must also have a thesis committee (M.S.) or advising committee (M.A.) consisting of no fewer than three faculty (including the student’s advisor) assembled by the end of their first year.
+Students must also assemble a thesis committee (M.S.) or advising committee (M.A.) consisting of no fewer than three faculty (including the student’s advisor) by the end of their first year.
 Students must meet with their committees at least once within their first year and at least once per semester (excluding the defense) in subsequent years.

 M.S.
 Degree Requirements

 - Students must complete at least 32 hours of graduate coursework, including the thesis.
+At least 16 hours must be taken at the 600 level.
 The maximum amount of credit that may be earned for the thesis (BSC 681 Thesis) is 12 hours.

-- Candidates for the M.S. degree must register for and participate in three hours of graduate seminars (BSC 660 Seminar I) during their first semester and BSC 662 Seminar II in what is expected to be their final semester and complete at least 18 hours in graded BSC electives at the graduate level (which may include BSC 660 Seminar I, BSC 662 Seminar II, and BSC 681 Thesis).
+- Candidates for the master's degree must register for and participate in three hours of graduate seminars; BSC 660 Seminar I should be taken in the first semester, and BSC 662 Seminar II should be taken in what is expected to be the final semester.

-- Not more than 4 hours of seminar (BSC 660 Seminar I, BSC 662 Seminar II) may be used to complete the 32-hour requirement.
+- Not more than 4 hours of seminar (BSC 660 Seminar I, maximum 2 credits; BSC 662 Seminar II, maximum 2 credits) may be used to complete the minimum hour degree requirement.

-- Not more than 4 semester hours credit in Independent Study (BSC 585 Independent Study-BSC 588 Independent Study) or Special Problems (BSC 650 Special Problems-BSC 652 Special Problems) may be used to complete the 32 hour requirement, and these may only be applied beyond the 18 hours in BSC graduate credits.
+- Not more than 4 semester hours credit in Independent Study (BSC 585 Independent Study, BSC 588 Independent Study) or Special Problems (BSC 650 Special Problems, BSC 652 Special Problems) may be used to complete the minimum hours degree 32-hour requirement, and these may only be applied beyond the minimum 18 hours in BSC graduate credits.